Baizhi-Song/baizhi-song.github.io/_pages/research.md

 - **Calculating a Diverse Set of Near-Optimal Solutions: Why and How?**
 With Dick den Hertog, Jean Pauphilet, and Justin Starreveld

-- **Designing Wildfire-Aware Powerlines via Stochastic Bottleneck Problem**
+- **Designing Wildfire-Aware Powerlines as Stochastic Bottleneck Problem**
 With Jean Pauphilet and Guillermo Rein